 Robert Saye studied at the Australian National University and received a Bachelor of Philosophy with First Class Honours (2007), specializing in applied mathematics.
-He expects to graduate from UC Berkeley with a Ph.D. in applied mathematics in 2013.
-His research interests include problems involving multiple moving interfaces, development of advanced numerical methods, multi-scale physics, fluid flow and fluid-structure interaction, high performance computing methods and scientific visualization.
+He graduated from UC Berkeley with a Ph.D. in applied mathematics in 2013 and is now a Luis W. Alvarez Postdoctoral Fellow at Berkeley Lab.
+His research interests include problems involving multiple moving interfaces, development of advanced numerical algorithms for implicit interface methods, multi-scale physics, fluid flow and fluid-structure interaction, and high performance computing.

 R. I. Saye, J. A. Sethian, "Analysis and applications of the Voronoi Implicit Interface Method", Journal of Computational Physics, 2012, 231:6051 - 608, doi: 10.1016/j.jcp.2012.04.004